bnnyng/garden/content/4E (embodied, embedded, extended, and enactive) cognition.md

   - seed
   - COGS-UN1001
 publish: "true"
-lastmod: 2025-05-29T11:20:03-04:00
+lastmod: 2025-06-30T20:31:17-04:00
 date: 2023-12-26
 ---

 # Overview

 $\quad$**Embodied cognition**, broadly, investigates how cognition changes when situated in a physical environment.
-This is often contrasted with—but not always opposed to—“classical” **cognitivism**, which emphasizes computational or [[Representation is describing some aspect of reality with a useful symbol|representational]] processes “in the head.”
+This is often contrasted with—but not always opposed to—“classical” **cognitivism**, which emphasizes computational or [[Cognitive representations|representational]] processes “in the head.”

 $\quad$ The **4E concept** involves, in addition to embodied cognition: